Getting a water supply

 This information applies to Scotland only.

-Domestic households in Scotland are all provided with water by Scottish Water unless there is a separate private source like a spring or a borehole.
+All domestic households in Scotland are provided with water by Scottish Water unless there's a separate private source like a spring or a borehole.
 Only 3% of households have a private water supply.
 There's more information about getting a water supply and how to solve some of the problems that can occur with your supply on the Scottish Water website.

 Water from Scottish Water

 Moving into a property that is new to you

 If you have no water coming from the taps, always check first if the stopcock has been turned off.
-The stop cock should be straightforward to find inside the house ,often under the kitchen sink.
+The stopcock should be easy to find inside the house, often under the kitchen sink.
 There is a second one outside the property boundary which is controlled by Scottish Water.

 The previous tenant or owner may have decided that for convenience and safety the water should be turned off in case of water leaks or burst pipes.
-It is very rare for the water supply to a domestic property to be disconnected from the mains supply.
+It's very rare for the water supply to a domestic property to be disconnected from the mains supply.

-If your water is turned off you can call Scottish Water to reconnect the supply on 0845 601 8855.
-There is no charge to take over a water supply but there may be a call out charge.
+If your water is turned off, you can call Scottish Water to reconnect the supply on 0845 601 8855.
+There's no charge to take over a water supply, but there may be a call-out charge.

 How to apply for a new supply

-When you are in a new property or building a new home which does not have a private water supply Scottish Water must provide a water supply to the point where it can be connected to your domestic pipes but only if it can be done at reasonable cost (legal note 1).
+When you're in a new property or building a new home which doesn't have a private water supply, Scottish Water must provide a water supply to the point where it can be connected to your domestic pipes - but only if it can be done at reasonable cost (legal note 1).

 Your architect or surveyor must check to see if Scottish Water can connect your new property to the public water supply.

 If you have problems getting Scottish Water to provide the necessary piping to get your domestic piping to the public water supply, you might have a claim against an architect or surveyor if they failed to check this.